THE VISIONARY

 Finish this sentence: "I struggle to charge what I am worth because _____________."

-The truth: Undercharging does not serve anyone.
-It makes your work unsustainable, which means eventually it stops existing.
+What often gets missed: Undercharging does not usually serve anyone.
+It makes the work unsustainable, which means eventually it stops existing.

 Part 3: The Sustainable Vision Design